 More than 20 employers met with students at the Hospitality and Tourism Expo held Feb.
 20 at the St. Petersburg College Seminole Campus.
-They offered insights into career opportunities as well as tips on the traits and characteristics they look for among prospective hires.
+In offering tips, employers shared some of the traits and characteristics they look for among prospective hires.

-When asked about the most important trait in hiring, Meyer said, “Positivity and a good attitude are a huge part of it.
+But being kind isn’t everything – when asked about the most important trait in hiring, Meyer also emphasized positivity.
+“Positivity and a good attitude are a huge part of it.
 If you are positive, I feel like more people are drawn to you, and you may have a better opportunity to learn more about the field you’re interested in because more people are willing to teach you.”

-Jim Burns, Vice President and Managing Director of Grande Lakes Orlando, stressed the amount of diversity in the industry and the positivity of its employees.
+No, but it is a golden standard.
+Keynote Speaker Jim Burns, Vice President and Managing Director of Grande Lakes Orlando, shared some insight on the industry today.

-During Burns’ presentation, he shared his belief that, “Hospitality represents diversity.”
-There are currently more women and minorities within the industry’s leadership than any other industry in the United States, he said.
-Due to the nature of the service industry, many are multilingual.
+“Hospitality represents diversity,” said Burns, “there are currently more women and minorities within the industry’s leadership than any other industry in the United States.”

 - Be great at the job you’re doing.